 For the exhibition, Speed has designed a site-specific, three-channel video and sound installation–the Close-Up Room–in EPMA’s Robert Hilary Hoy III Memorial Conference Room.
 The Close-Up Room recreates the lively context of Speed’s Marfa studio, illuminating her creative process through projected images of her workspace, collages, and paintings paired with the music she listens to while creating.
 The exhibition is complete with an artist-designed, fully-illustrated catalogue.

-Support for this exhibition is provided by AT&T, Texas Commission on the Arts and the El Paso Museum of Art Foundation.
+Support for this exhibition is provided by AT&T, the El Paso Museum of Art Foundation, and Texas Commission on the Arts.
 Educational programming for this exhibition is supported in part by Texas Women for the Arts.What's Happening